-To maintain NCCPA certification, PA certificate holders must pass the Physician Assistant National Recertifying Examination (PANRE) before their certificate expires at the end of the sixth year of their certification maintenance cycle.
+To maintain NCCPA certification, PA certificate holders must pass the Physician Assistant National Recertifying Examination (PANRE) before their certificate expires at the end of the sixth year (or tenth year) of their certification maintenance cycle.
 The examination is comprised of 240 multiple-choice questions designed to assess general medical and surgical knowledge.
-Eligible candidates may take the exam as early as year five in their certification maintenance cycle, giving them as many as four attempts to pass the PANRE (two in their fifth year and two in their sixth year of their certification cycle) in case of failure.
+While 60% of the generalist exam covers the same content for all examinees, each person can select the remaining 40% content from one of three fields: adult medicine, surgery or primary care.
 See NCCPA for more Information.

 Prior to 2010, NCCPA offered, in addition to the PANRE, another way for PA-C designees to be recertified.
 This process was known as Pathway II.
 Both PANRE and Pathway II required completion of a 300 question multiple-choice examination designed to assess general medical and surgical knowledge, but there were several differences - the PANRE was computer-based while the Pathway II examination was an open-book examination that could be taken at home with use of reference materials.
 To be eligible for Pathway II, PA-C designees were also required to meet an additional requirement - the accumulation of 100 points through completion of activities within nine categories of education and experiential Activities.
 Pathway II was administered for the last time in 2010.